Percolation games, probabilistic cellular automata, and the hard-core model: Introduction

-See Figure~\ref{curve} for the conditional first player win probability given that the origin is open.
-This conditional probability is greater than $1/2$ if and only if $p\in(0,1/3)$, and is maximized at $p=(2-\surd 3)/3=0.0893...$.
-These methods seemingly do not work for the target game, and we do not know an explicit expression for the win probability.
-Furthermore, for an alternative mis\`ere version of the game (see Question \ref{subsection:misere} in the final section of the paper) there is apparently no similar connection to a PCA with alphabet $\{0,1\}$, and we do not have a proof that the probability of a draw is 0.
+These methods seemingly do not extend to the case of positive $q$, and we do not know an explicit expression for the win probability (even for the case of the target game, where $p=0$ and $q>0$).
+Extending further, for a mis\`ere version of the trapping game (see Question \ref{subsection:misere} in the final section of the paper) there is apparently no similar connection to a PCA with alphabet $\{0,1\}$, and we do not have a proof that the probability of a draw is 0.
 This is somewhat reminiscent of the situation for sums of combinatorial games~\cite{onag}, where the well-developed theory of ``normal play'' games extends only in very limited cases to their mis\`ere cousins.